 So stop working hard.
 Stop thinking about how much you’re going to work today.

 2. Monitor your well-being

-Among many means of preventing boredom at work, the most important is self-consciousness.
-You need to observe your attitude to work, assess your motivation and satisfaction from what you are doing.
+Among many ways of preventing boredom at work, self-consciousness is the most important.
+You need to observe your attitude to work and assess your motivation and satisfaction with what you are doing.

 Any symptoms of boredom should be a red flare for you and trigger actions leading to either aligning your responsibilities better changing your job if it doesn’t work.
 Some activities prevent software developers from getting bored at work regardless of their experience and expertise.

 3. Work on a project end-to-end

 Each of us has a set of skills that we are excellent at, and we are more likely to get involved in tasks that we feel good at.
 However, spending too much time on repetitive tasks will make anyone bored sooner or later.
 This often happens when software developers are moved from one project to another to work only on chosen tasks instead of getting involved in the whole project.

 Working on a project from end to end positively influences the development of new skills.
 It also brings the feeling of responsibility for the job and gives software developers a bigger picture of what they do and why.
 Furthermore, when people are involved in a software project from the beginning, they can witness each stage of software development, which is beneficial in future work.

 4. Get new skills